simbo1905/sprint-planning/README.md

 ----

 [] Compress the static resources <br/>
-[] If the room timesout check that all the polling players are shutdown  <br/>
+[] If the room times-out check that all the polling players are shutdown  <br/>
 [] Move all logging including websocket activity to the socko logs with writeWebLog() <br/>

 End.